 - creating a local dump from a blank Neo4j instance.

 - loading the dump file into your AuraDB instance, using,

 - Drag and drop your dump option from the console (click on your instance and then select the Import Database - screenshot below)

 Cypher solution (for developer)

 The Cypher method (requires access to the database itself) can be unavailable for an administrator.

 The recommended Cypher way is to use the method described in Deleting large numbers of nodes.

 DO NOT USE the following Cypher statement for large data set as this is not suited for large data set as mentioned in the documentation.

 MATCH (n) DETACH DELETE n

-Important note: loading a Neo4j database dump does not affect the System database (roles, users, RBAC), so it is safe if you just want to delete or remove all the data in the Neo4j database.
+Important note: Resetting the database instance to blank does not affect the System database (roles, users, RBAC), so it is safe if you just want to delete or remove all the data in the Neo4j database.